HITECHCRIME/HC_SG268_Devour/README.md

-only thing that makes it right wrap it up in conccussions eating bite after bite memory is chunks like it's vanished
+only thing that makes it right wrap it up in conccussions eating bite after bite memory so fragmented in chunks like it's vanished

 ```